Symplectic embeddings from concave toric domains into convex ones: Embeddings of toric domains and embeddings of spheres

-As explained in \cite[Lem.
-2.2]{m1}, we can make a small perturbation to this embedding so that these symplectic spheres intersect symplectically orthogonally.
-A version of the symplectic neighborhood theorem, see for example \cite[Prop.
-3.5]{symington}, now implies that a neighborhood of these spheres can be identified with a neighborhood of the spheres in the manifold $(\mathbb{C}P^2 \# m \overline{\mathbb{C}P^2},\omega_1)$ that was constructed above by blowing up the outer approximation.
-We can therefore remove the $\mathcal{C}_{\Omega_1,\delta_{\Omega_1}}$ and glue in a copy of $X_{\Omega^{out}_{1,\delta_1}}$ to get a new symplectic manifold $\tilde{Z}$ which admits a symplectic embedding of $X_{\Omega_1}$.
-(This is a special case of the ``blow down" procedure explained in \cite{symington}, see especially \cite[Cor.
-3.6]{symington}.)
+A version of the symplectic neighborhood theorem \cite[Prop.
+3.5]{symington} now implies that a neighborhood of these spheres can be identified with a neighborhood of the chain of spheres in the manifold $(\mathbb{C}P^2 \# m \overline{\mathbb{C}P^2},\omega_1)$ that was constructed in \S\ref{sec:blowup} by blowing up the outer approximation.
+We can therefore remove the $\mathcal{C}_{\Omega_1,\delta_{\Omega_1}}$ and glue in a copy of $X_{\Omega^{out}_{1,\delta_1}}$ to get a new symplectic manifold $\tilde{Z}$ which admits a symplectic embedding of $X_{\Omega_1}$ whose image avoids a small neighborhood of $\widehat{\mathcal{C}}_{\Omega_2,\delta_{\Omega_2}}$.
+By again applying the symplectic neighborhood theorem \cite[Prop.
+3.5]{symington}, this neighborhood can be identified with a neighborhood of the chain of spheres constructed in \S\ref{sec:blowup2} by blowing up the inner approximation.